 11. What is the effect on a student’s admission status if he or she has to miss one or more semesters due to a work or personal situation?

 None.
 A student will not be dismissed from the UVA distance education program for missing one or more semesters due to extenuating circumstances or for any reason.
 Notice of a student’s absence is helpful, however, to prevent system updates that may make it harder to return.
 The university requires that graduate degrees be completed within seven years, from first class through completion (graduation).
 Thus, students are encouraged to continue timely progress towards their degree goals.

-12. What days and times will the UVA distance education graduate engineering courses be taught?
+12. What days and times will the Virginia Engineering Online graduate engineering courses be taught?

-Courses for the UVA engineering distance education program will be taught either on Monday/Wednesday or Tuesday/Thursday.
+Most courses will be taught either on Monday/Wednesday or Tuesday/Thursday.
 Each class session typically lasts for 1 hr and 15 minutes.
 The earliest expected start time for any class is 11:00 am.
 The latest expected start time for any class is 6:30pm.
 During the fall semester, classes generally start around Labor Day and run until the first or second week of December.
 During the spring semester classes generally start in the middle of January and run until the first or second week of May.
 There are certain holidays during each semester to be expected.
-The program typically does not offer courses during the summer.
+The program occasionally offers a few courses during the summer.

 13. Will UVA professors provide a complete syllabus (including required texts/materials, class times, etc.) prior to course registration?

 Yes.
-A complete course syllabus is expected from each instructor before the start of the class.
+A complete course syllabus is expected from each instructor by the first class session.

-14. How do I register and pay to take a UVA distance education graduate engineering class?
+14. How do I register and pay to take a Virginia Engineering Online graduate engineering class?

-The registration for and payment of CGEP classes is handled through the School of Continuing and Professional Studies (SCPS) through the spring 2017 term.
-Starting fall 2017, the Office of Educational Innovation will manage all registrations for CGEP class sections.
+The registration for VEO classes is been handled through the Office of Educational Innovation.
+The billing and payment of classes is handled by Student Financial Services.
 If you are uncertain about how to submit your registration and payment for a course, please contact us.